Hikone: Finding Myself in Remote Japan

 • • • • •

 Overall, I really adore the pedestrian sidewalk here, even in a remote place like this.
-In contrast, most of the pedestrian sidewalk in Indonesia have never properly designed, there is a kind of infectious disease that spreads in Indonesia’s pedestrian sidewalks, it looks like a ninja warrior arena which surrounded by reckless poor white elephant installation public facilities, it daunts you even before you begin.
-It’s not a question anymore for how and why it’s happened — lack of supervision, corruption, and perhaps collusion between the rulers and the stakeholders to make people have a high dependency on personal vehicles in order to keep the game up.
+In contrast, most of the pedestrian sidewalks in Indonesia have never been properly designed.
+There is a kind of infectious disease that spreads in Indonesia’s pedestrian sidewalks—it looks like a ninja warrior arena which is surrounded by reckless, poor, white elephant installation public facilities.
+It daunts you even before you begin.
+It’s not a question anymore how and why it’s happened — lack of supervision, corruption, and perhaps collusion between the rulers and the stakeholders to make people have a high dependency on personal vehicles in order to keep the game up.

 • • • • •

-I’ve come to understand my constant longing for nature or old-fashioned places, and for the most times I usually travel or search for a new place alone, I think that the feeling of loneliness can be a good counterweight for a retrospective.
+I understand now more than ever my constant longing for nature or old-fashioned places, and most of the time I travel or search for a new place alone.
+I think that the feeling of loneliness can be a good counterweight for a retrospective.
 Moreover, I can be more flexible to manage my time without being bound by other people’s interests and fully absorb every time that passes.

 • • • • •